mehulagg/gitlab_test/doc/administration/high_availability/redis_source.md

 starting with `sentinel` prefix.

-Assuming that the Redis Sentinel is installed on the same instance as Redis master with IP `10.0.0.1` (some settings might overlap with the master):
+Assuming that the Redis Sentinel is installed on the same instance as Redis primary with IP `10.0.0.1` (some settings might overlap with the primary):

 1. [Install Redis Sentinel](https://redis.io/topics/sentinel)
 1. Edit `/etc/redis/sentinel.conf`: